DSCoalition/dsc-11ty-cms/README.md

 Starts by cleaning the _site directory, then generates optimized assets using webpack, and finally generates optimized static HTML files using Eleventy with production-specific settings.

+## Deployment and Hosting

+The DSC website is hosted on Cloudflare Pages.
+Documentation for this can be found in our member documents.

+## CMS Authentication

+Only users who have write permissions on this GitHub repository can access Decap CMS.